Rajkot Bus Rapid Transit System: Corridors for BRTS

 The east–west corridor is of 16.50 km up ward with 12 stations.
-It starts from Ambedkar Nagar in west on Kalavad Road, passes along Mahila College, Kisanpara junction, Race Course junction, Sadar Bazar, Choudhury High School, Civil Hospital and along Kuvadwa road till Kuvadwa Road-Ring Road junction on the eastern side.
+It starts from Ambedkar Nagar in the west on Kalavad Road, passes along Mahila College, Kisanpara junction, Race Course junction, Sadar Bazar, Choudhury High School, Civil Hospital, and along Kuvadwa road till Kuvadwa Road-Ring Road junction on the eastern side.

-This corridor provides connectivity to development along Kalavad Road area such as Ambedkar Nagar, Sadguru Nagar, Jalaram Society, Swaminarayan temple and residential areas along Sadar Bazar road and Kuvadwa road.
-The corridor also provides connectivity to institutional areas like Virani science college, Chaudhury high school and public & semi-public institutions such as A.G office, Panchayat office, Police Commissioner's office, Press area, Stock Exchange, Civil Hospital, District Court and Collector's office etc. The length of the Red Corridor is 16.50 km.
-Total Twelve stations along the corridor have been identified at the following locations:
+This corridor provides connectivity to development along Kalavad Road areas such as Ambedkar Nagar, Sadguru Nagar, Jalaram Society, Swaminarayan Temple, and residential areas along Sadar Bazar Road and Kuvadwa Road.
+The corridor also provides connectivity to institutional areas like Virani Science College, Chaudhury High School and public & semi-public institutions such as A.G office, Panchayat office, Police Commissioner's Office, Press area, Stock Exchange, Civil Hospital, District Court and Collector's Office etc. The length of the Red Corridor is 16.50 km.
+A total of twelve stations along the corridor have been identified at the following locations: